silshack/flaskr/README.md

-Code for the Flaskr blogging platform, and example written with [Flask](http://flask.pocoo.org/) by Armin Ronacher
+Code for the Flaskr blogging platform, an example written with [Flask](http://flask.pocoo.org/) by Armin Ronacher

 ## Instructions